-The Apostle Peter expressed his concern for diligence in 1 Peter 1:13, “Therefore, prepare your minds for action; be self controlled; set your hope fully on the grace to be given you when Jesus Christ is revealed.”
-In essence Peter’s instructions were: ‘Always be ready for Christ’s work and live with an awareness of Christ’s return.’
+The Apostle Peter expressed his concern for diligence in 1 Peter 1:13, “Therefore, prepare your minds for action; be self-controlled; set your hope fully on the grace to be given you when Jesus Christ is revealed.”

-We need Christians imbued with the Spirit’s fire; and that’s because Scripture says, “Our God is a consuming fire.”
-God and fire are inseparable.
-Thus, God’s priority for His messengers involves setting them “on-fire”!
+We need Christians imbued with the Spirit’s fire!
+That’s because Scripture says, “Our God is a consuming fire” and he wants us to partake of his very nature!

 Moses was called by fire.

 Elijah called down fire.

 Micah prophesied fire.

 God told Jeremiah: “I will make My words in your mouth fire,” and for Jeremiah the urgency for preaching was like “a fire shut up in his bones.”

 John the Baptist cried of Christ, “He will baptize you with the Holy Spirit and with fire.”

 And Jesus said, “I have come to send the fire.”